solisaegis/SolisAegis/post-v17-independent-publications/two-foundations-for-human-autonomy/FINAL_v1_0/readme.md

 - a rights constraint proves that an optimizer independently prefers that constraint;
 - the synthetic models represent deployed AGI behavior;
 - the verification programs constitute a real-world AI containment or enforcement mechanism;
-- publication, hashing, or archival preservation establishes truth, safety, alignment, adoption, or reception.
+- publication, hashing, archival preservation, indexing, or mirroring establishes truth, safety, alignment, adoption, acceptance, or reception.

 The results are conditional on the explicitly declared model, policy set, evidence, assumptions, and continuation structure.